Symba-Drumz/Coffee-Shop-code-Challenge/README.md

 ## Author

-Created as part of a coding assessment.
+Created as part of a code challenge By Alfa Zach Mmosi aka Symba-Drumz.